postmanlabs/labs-docs/v6/enterprise/audit_logs.md

 warning: false
 ---

-Audit logs is an Enterprise-only feature that lists team events, which admin users caqn use to identify changes to the team composition or team settings.
+Audit logs, an Enterprise-only feature, lists team events that admins can use to identify changes to the team composition or team settings.

-Audit logs show the user who performed the action, and the time of occurrence.
+Audit logs identifies which users performed a specific action, and the time that action occurred.

 Audit logs currently include events around team management, billing, and security.
 More events like documentation being published, and API Keys / monitors created will soon be added to this list.